 \section{Introduction}

 Our preliminary understanding of galaxy structures comes from their images.
-A typical spiral galaxy consists of a disk, a bar, and/or a bulge.
-Since the 1970s, different single-band surveys from ultraviolet to far-infrared wavelengths have been carried out, which provide information about the colour and star formation of these structures.
-These surveys have indicated that, in spiral galaxies, bulges are typically red, gas-poor, and lack ongoing star formation, while disks are usually blue, gas-rich, and contain different star-forming regions \citep{Kennicutt1998}.
+A typical spiral galaxy consists of a disc, a bar, and/or a bulge.
+Since the 1970s, different single-band surveys from ultraviolet (UV) to far-infrared (FIR) wavelengths have been carried out, providing information about the colour and star formation of these structures.
+These surveys have indicated that in spiral galaxies, bulges are typically red, gas-poor, and lack ongoing star formation, while discs are usually blue, gas-rich, and contain different star-forming regions \citep{Kennicutt1998}.
 Furthermore, the presence of a bar may enhance star formation in the central region of a galaxy (e.g. \citealp{Ho1997a,Ho1997b,Sakamoto1999}).
-These findings demonstrated the importance of analysing distinct structures independently in order to better understand galaxy formation and evolution.
+These findings demonstrated the importance of analysing distinct structures independently to better understand galaxy formation and evolution.